Atmosphere of Mars: Potential for use by humans

 The atmosphere of Mars is a resource of known composition available at any landing site on Mars.
 It has been proposed that human exploration of Mars could use carbon dioxide (CO2) from the Martian atmosphere to make methane (CH4) and use it as rocket fuel for the return mission.
 Mission studies that propose using the atmosphere in this way include the Mars Direct proposal of Robert Zubrin and the NASA Design Reference Mission study.
 Two major chemical pathways for use of the carbon dioxide are the Sabatier reaction, converting atmospheric carbon dioxide along with additional hydrogen (H2) to produce methane (CH4) and oxygen (O2), and electrolysis, using a zirconia solid oxide electrolyte to split the carbon dioxide into oxygen (O2) and carbon monoxide (CO).

-In 2021, however, the NASA rover Perseverance was able to make oxygen on Mars.
+In 2021, the NASA rover Perseverance was able to make oxygen on Mars.
 The process is complex and takes a lot of time to produce a small amount of oxygen.
+As of 2023, it had produced a total of 122 grams of oxygen and was able to produce 12 grams per hour.
+Martian air passes through a HEPA filter, is compressed and heated to 800 °C, and is then sent to a nickel-based cathode where the carbon dioxide is decomposed into oxygen ions and CO.
+A scandia-stabilized zirconia ceramic electrolyte then sorts and passes oxygen ions to the anode, where the oxygen ions recombine into O2.